 There are instances in which adult children need to move back in with parents for financial or various life situation reasons, and they bring their own children with them.
 Or in other instances, the adult children are no longer able to care for their children, and the grandparents step in as the primary caregivers.

-With the rise in single parenting, my grandparents are also being asked to help with after school and summer care of school-aged children while working parents are unavailable.
+With the rise in single parenting, many grandparents are also being asked to help with after-school and summer care of school-aged children while working parents are unavailable.